Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 ## Repository Sale Notice

-This repository is offered for sale at its current code state.
+This repository is offered for sale in its current, up‑to‑date code state.
-If you are interested, please contact me via my listed email address.
+If you are interested, please contact me via my listed email address

 **Important Notice:**
 For security reasons, contracts are concluded exclusively after personal identification and presentation of the buyer’s official ID document in the presence of my trusted notary in Karlsruhe, Germany.